 Inspiration and Motivation (pins meant to inspire and motivate)

-I only have two rules for these tribes and that is to 1) make sure you’ve already updated your pin template to ensure it’s vertical and high-quality and 2) please re-pin 1 for every one of your own that you do.
+I only have two rules for these communities and that is to 1) make sure you’ve already updated your pin template to ensure it’s vertical and high-quality and 2) please re-pin 1 for every one of your own that you do.

 And the best part about all of this?
-Being a part of a tribe is completely FREE.
+Being a part of a community is completely FREE.
 Now you read earlier that I STRONGLY (and I do mean STRONGLY) feel that Tailwind is worth the investment.
 That said, I know not everyone can afford the $100 or so dollars for a year’s subscription, but seriously when you can, do it.

 It’s the only investment I really push, only because it really did save me SO much time and made SUCH a difference in how I use Pinterest (and the time I spend marketing overall!)